(1831 - 1863)

 References & notes

-Much text above from the biography on the Buford's Boys website.
+Much text above from a bio sketch on J. David Petruzzi's Buford's Boys website (now gone).
 The photo above was published in Allan Tischler's Harpers Ferry Cavalry Expedition (Winchester: Five Cedars Press, 1993), from the original at the USAMHI.
 His gravesite is on Findagrave.

 His younger brother Christopher Columbus Davis was on the Campaign and wounded and captured at Sharpsburg.

 06/09/1863 Beverly Ford, VA; burial in USMA Post Cemetery, West Point, NY